Junior Hemingway: Professional career

 Hemingway was one of 47 wide receivers that participated in the February 22–28, 2012 NFL Scouting Combine.
 In the 3 cone drill with a time of 6.59, he ranked first among the wide receivers (26 participated in this event) and 3rd at the combine He ranked first among the wide receivers (26 participated in this event) and seventh overall in the 20-yard shuttle with a time of 3.98.
 He ranked second among wide receivers (13 participated in this event) and seventh overall in the 60-yard shuttle with a time of 11.16.
 He ranked 3rd among the wide receivers in the bench press with 21 reps.
 He ranked 8th among the wide receivers in the standing long jump with a distance of 10 ft 4 in.
 His time of 4.53 ranked 19th of the 40 wide receivers who participated in the 40-yard dash.

-He was selected by the Kansas City Chiefs in the seventh round of the 2012 NFL Draft with the 238th selection overall.
+He was selected by the Kansas City Chiefs in the seventh round of the 2012 NFL draft with the 238th selection overall.
 He is one of three Michigan Wolverines and 41 Big Ten players drafted.
 On May 11, 2012, he signed a four-year contract.
 On August 31, Hemingway was cut.
 He was initially signed to the practice squad but was released to make room for Rich Ranglin on September 3 before being resigned to replace Ranglin on September 8.
 On December 29 (the day before the last game of the 2012 NFL season), the Chiefs placed Terrance Copper on injured reserve and elevated Hemingway from injured reserve.

 During the 2013 preseason, Hemingway led the Chiefs in receptions and touchdowns.
 He seemed to have moved into the fourth wide receiver position behind Dwayne Bowe, Donnie Avery, and Dexter McCluster.
 In the 2013 Chiefs season opener, he caught a touchdown against the Jacksonville Jaguars, who had his college freshman season quarterback Chad Henne and his redshirt senior season quarterback Denard Robinson on their roster.
 The reception, which came from Alex Smith, was Hemingway's first in the NFL.
 Hemingway had a three-reception game that included the game's opening score on December 1 against the Denver Broncos.
 In the final game of the season, he had 5 receptions for 45 yards, giving him 13 receptions and 125 yards for the season.
 Hemingway also posted 2 receptions for the Chiefs in the 2013–14 NFL playoffs against Indianapolis.

 Hemingway injured his hamstring in week 7 of the 2014 NFL season against the San Diego Chargers on October 19.
 On September 1, 2015, the Chiefs cut Hemingway.

+Personal life

+Hemingway is the older brother of Las Vegas Raiders defensive tackle, Tonka Hemingway.